NEC Nijmegen: 1920–1939: "Never first-class"

 The club moved from Hazenkampseweg in 1942 to the Goffertstadion, located in the Goffertpark on the outskirts of the city, where the club still plays today.

 1940–1959: WWII and professional football

-During the Second World War, little football was played, but after liberation, the club's pre-war success continued and again became the champion of the East in both 1946 and 1947.
+During the Second World War, little football was played.
+After liberation, the club's pre-war success continued and again became the champion of the East in both 1946 and 1947.

-Professional football was introduced in the Netherlands in 1954, but came at the wrong time for NEC.
+Professional football was introduced in the Netherlands in 1954, and came at the wrong time for NEC.
 The club was not in a good financial state and not as well established as other clubs.
 When the Royal Dutch Football Association (KNVB) reorganised the league structure in time for the 1956–57 season, NEC found themselves in the lowest semi-professional division, the Tweede Divisie.

 1960–1973: Recovery

 At the beginning of the 1960s, NEC began to recover from its financial difficulties.
 A major reason for this was new support from the municipal council who began to see the importance of a professional club like the NEC, and started providing financial support in 1963.
 The following year, the club was promoted to the second-tier Eerste Divisie again and three years later, reached the top-tier Eredivisie for the first time, finishing tenth in its first season.

 The club remained in the top flight for seven seasons in a row, with some games played in front of capacity crowds; season averages of 14,000 spectators were normal.
 NEC flourished, primarily due to the development of players from their youth setup, including Frans Thijssen and Jan Peters.